 01722 714307 / 07824 704895

-An important purpose of therapy is to allow time and space for exploring what is happening for you, especially in your relationships with others, with someone who is not involved in your everyday life.
-An important aspect of the therapy I offer is to help you gain more clarity and this is appropriate whether you have a crisis situation, longer term patterns and/or a vague sense of something not being right.
+An important purpose of therapy is to allow time and space for exploring what is happening for you with someone who is not involved in your everyday life.
+I have extensive training in different approaches which is helpful in providing clarity about a wide range of issues and experiences and is appropriate whether you have a crisis situation, longer term patterns and/or a vague sense of something not being right.

-I have a private practice where I see people from all walks of life, individuals ranging from older adults to young people, as well as couples counselling.
+I am an experienced therapist (over 20 years) working with people from all walks of life, individuals ranging from older adults to young people, as well as couples counselling.
 We can decide together whether you need more of a brief intervention for a current life event, crisis or situation, or whether you wish to take your explorations further.

 Our work together would begin with an initial meeting, to explore your needs, so do call me to arrange a no obligation first appointment.